Matthew Flinders Anglican College: Music

 The music department has two orchestral rehearsal rooms, a computer lab, eight solo to quartet practise rooms, a locker room, a lendable instrumental storage room and department office.
 There are five class music teachers and 24 private instrumental teachers.
 In year 3, students learn to play the recorder, and in year 4 are given a choice of violin, viola or cello.
 The annual school production alternates between a musical and series of age-segregated one-act plays, both of which are (as of 2012) staged in the college's 600-seat performance centre, as is the year 6 (formerly year 7) musical.
 The performance centre is also used to present concerts and recitals by touring artists.
 The school has ten musical groups, including three string orchestras, three choirs and four wind ensembles.
 Several independent, student-run ensembles also exist, including the saxophone, percussion, vocal quartets and flute ensemble.

 Houses

 The students are divided into four (primary) and eight (secondary) houses, each named after a notable Australian person:

+Dean Carelse conviction

+Dean Carelse was a South African national and water polo coach.
+Carelse was employed at MFAC from ~2019-2020, as a middle school science and mathematics teacher and a water polo coach.
+He was dismissed from the college after allegations of grooming after contacting students on social media such as Facebook, and allegedly taking inappropriate photographs of students.
+Maroochydore Police raided his Moololabah home in early 2021 and discovered child exploitation content, in 2022 he pleaded guilty to 20 charges consisting of possessing child exploitation material and distributing child exploitation material.
+Much of the child exploitation charges related to students at MFAC.
+Carelse was sentenced to 6 years in prison, but instead deported to South Africa.
+After an investigation conducted by the ABC, Carelse was discovered working at a water park in the United Kingdom and departed from there in 2024.

+This controversy caused MFAC to implement more stringent and effective child protection policies, as well as the introduction of frequent school assemblies regarding child protection.
+School policies such as requiring teaching staff to maintain zero contact with students for at least 2 years after graduation were implemented to address the controversy and ensure child protection.